 Published By Janet Gershen-Siegel at June 5th, 2018

 Do you know how to operate your company adaptively?
 Change can be scary in a company setting.
-But what if it wasn’t unnerving?
+But what if it wasn’t quite so unnerving?
 What about if, instead, it was the rule?
 What if the only constant was change?
 Here are some ways to make change and adaptation your business’s best buddies.

 There are times to let things go.
 And then there are times to really champion your company.
 Do you know the difference between these times?
-Many businesses have learned too late that a never-give-up frame of mind is the only way to prosper in this cut-throat environment.
+Many businesses have learned too late that a never give up frame of mind is the only way to prosper in this cut-throat environment.

-It can be dangerous to lose your focus by always thinking about what your competitors are doing, but there is some value in checking the competitive landscape on a regular basis.
+It can be dangerous to lose your focus by always thinking about what your competitors are doing.
+But there is some value in checking the competitive landscape on a regular basis.

-Before you do that external search, ask yourself: “do we already have the best person for the job?”
+Before you do that external search, ask yourself: “Do we already have the best person for the job?”

 It pays to operate a company adaptively.